EasyPost/easypost-node/README.md

 API documentation can be found at: <https://docs.easypost.com>.

-Library documentation can be found on the web at: <https://easypost.github.io/easypost-node/> or by building them locally via the `make docs` command.
+Library documentation can be found on the web at: <https://easypost.github.io/easypost-node/> or by building them locally via the `just docs` command.

 Upgrading major versions of this project?
 Refer to the [Upgrade Guide](UPGRADE_GUIDE.md).